luq10/webpack-config/README.md

 ## Change server port

-Just run `npm start -- --port=8080`.
+Just run `yarn start -- --port=8080`.

-If you want start server on some free port, you can run `npm run start:fp`
+If you want start server on some free port, you can run `yarn run start:fp`

 ## Share server by LAN